Steven Spielberg's unrealized projects: Inspector Gadget

 Prior to the release of the 1999 Disney film Inspector Gadget, Spielberg was at one point slated to produce a film adaptation of the 1980s animated series of the same name, his two choices were either Chevy Chase or Steve Martin as Inspector Gadget.

 St. Agnes' Stand

 On April 17, 2003, Spielberg optioned the rights to Thomas Eidson's novel St. Agnes' Stand, and was going to produce with Martin Scorsese directing the film and Charles Randolph writing the script.

 The Adventures of Tintin sequels

-Following the release of The Adventures of Tintin, the plan to make sequels was asserted in October 2011, with Spielberg set to produce this time, and Peter Jackson directing.
-Jackson stated he planned to shoot the film following his work on The Hobbit films.
+Before the release of The Adventures of Tintin, the plan to make sequels was asserted as early as 2007, with Spielberg set to produce this time, and Peter Jackson directing.
+In 2011, Jackson said he planned to shoot the film following his work on The Hobbit films.
 By 2018, no production on the sequels had been made, with Spielberg and Jackson both individually asserting their intentions to continue the franchise.
+In 2026, Jackson stated that the Tintin sequel film would be his next directorial endeavor and that he had completed the script.